EmmaDokyi/CO2-Emissions-and-Food-Production/README.md

 While total food output increased, countries like DR Congo saw efficiency decline and undernourishment rise during the same period, showing that production alone doesn’t guarantee food security or improved livelihoods.

 ### High CO₂ emissions don’t always correlate with high food output
-For instance, South Africa was a top CO₂ emitter in Africa but not the top food producer.
+For instance, South Africa is the number one CO₂ emitter in Africa but not the top food producer.
 This highlights inefficiencies and raises questions about emission-heavy practices with limited food return.

 ### Countries like Nigeria and Myanmar represent scalable models for climate-smart agriculture
 Nigeria led in food production with relatively low emissions per capita, while Myanmar showed strong efficiency.
 These cases demonstrate the potential for low-emission, high-output agriculture strategies.